The best corporate cards in Australia compared

 A corporate card is a type of business debit or credit card that typically has higher eligibility requirements than personal cards.
 The card is tied to the business and its financials, so cardholders can spend on behalf of the business without putting their own money on the line.

 Aside from the company owning the card account and a few business-specific features, it operates a lot like a typical card.
-You can even choose a corporate debit or credit card, each with its own perks:
+You can choose a corporate debit or credit card, each with its own perks:

 Corporate card pros and cons